-Preparation of upgraded geological and block models is in progress for all Mercedes deposits.
-These are being prepared for an update on the Mineral Resource to Reserve conversion at increased gold & silver prices, for use in mine planning, production scheduling and subsequent determination of mining costs to be incorporated into a new economic model.
-The study is being conducted by external experts and is expected to be completed early in Q4 2024.
-The continued focus on development as well as delineation and exploration drilling, will support the plans for short and medium-term production planning as well as the 2025 budgeting process.
+Preparation of upgraded geological and Mineral Resource block models is in progress for all Mercedes deposits.
+These are being prepared for a 2024 update on the Mineral Resource estimate and subsequent Reserve conversion, applying upgraded modifying factors and at increased gold & silver prices for use in mine planning, production scheduling and ultimately, determination of mining costs to be incorporated into a new 2025 economic model.
+The study is being conducted by industry-recognized external consultants and is expected to be completed during Q4 2024 in time for incorporation into the 2025 budget.
+The continued focus on development as well as delineation and exploration drilling will support the plans for short and medium-term production planning as well as the 2025 budgeting process.

-The Company has commenced a program to delineate new prospects, with the potential to lead to new mineral resources proximal to Mercedes' current operations, to be followed by a second phase of work aimed at expanding the existing interpretation of the remainder of the Mercedes concessions with a view to defining key mineralized systems and new mineralization models.
-This holistic program integrates Machine Learning tools, aeromagnetic survey data, ground-based geochemistry and geological observations with concomitant interpretations.
-Additionally, specialized geological consultants are being contracted to better understand the complex structural environment of precious metal deposition at Mercedes and more precisely guide ongoing exploration efforts.
-Several new possible mineralized structures have been identified including a possible parallel structure to the primary Mercedes vein.
+The Company has commenced an exploration program to identify, explore and delineate new precious metal prospects, with the goal of discovering potentially economic Mineral Resource extensions proximal to Mercedes' current operations.
+A follow-on phase of work over the remainder of the 69,284 ha of Bear Creek concessions, will focus on upgrading the Company's existing geological understanding of the controls on mineralization, with a view to discovering new key mineralized systems on the Company property.
+This holistic program will integrate results from machine learning tools, aeromagnetic survey data, ground-based geochemistry and geological observations with concomitant interpretations.
+Additionally, specialized geological consultants have helped to unravel the complex structural environment of precious metal deposition at Mercedes and this expanded understanding will help to guide ongoing exploration efforts.
+Several new prospective mineralized structures have already been identified including a displaced, subparallel structure to the primary Mercedes-Marianas vein-system.

 The Company continues to evaluate the potential impacts of the decree reforming various provisions of Mexico's mining law (the "Decree"), which was published in the Official Gazette and became law on May 9, 2023.
 Full details are expected once the components of the regulation are enacted.
-On June 16, 2023 Bear Creek filed an application with the District Court in the state of Sonora, Mexico for a stay (an "Amparo") against the new mining law in respect of the Mercedes mine.
-The Company received an initial ruling in its favour and is protected from application of the new Mexican mining law while the Mexican government's appeal of the initial ruling by the District Court proceeds through the Collegiate Court (as per normal course).
-No development was made with this issue during the reporting period.
-This process is expected to result in a final ruling on the Company's Amparo filing before the end of 2024.
+On September 16, 2023 Bear Creek filed an application with the District Court in the state of Sonora, Mexico for a stay (an "Amparo") against the new mining law in respect of the Mercedes mine.
+The Company received an initial ruling in its favor and is protected from application of the new Mexican mining law while the Mexican government's appeal of the initial ruling by the District Court proceeds through the Collegiate Court (as per normal course).
+Subsequent to the end of the quarter, the Company received the final favorable ruling on its Amparo filing.